Home » Blog » Music Teachers Tips » Ideas and Techniques » 11 Easy Ways to Involve ALL Students in Elementary Music Classes

 For K-2 students, try using “magic microphones” when you lip sing.

-The magic microphone is a simple but fun and effective technique.
+Using a “magic microphone” is a simple but fun and effective technique.

 Choose Fun Quality Music That Engages All Students